Simonlee711/Simonlee711.github.io/_pages/fmb.md

 # Physics Engine

 Creating a video game make you question a lot about what we take for granted.
 In the context of games, that is all of physics from the amount of time we can jump once we hit the floor, to understanding what exactly is a "floor"?
 One of the best aspects of creating this game was being able to customize how high a player could jump or how fast gravity brought them to the floor.
-I will share within the ```player``` class how movement worked in my game.
+I will share within the ```Player``` class how movement worked in my game.
+Though I wont explain it to much detail in this article, I have documented the code in a way so that anyone can see what the blocks of code are doing relative to the player action

+#### Code

 {% highlight Python linenos %}